brianegan/flutter_redux/README.md

                 ),
                 // Connect the Store to a Text Widget that renders the current
                 // count.
+                //
+                // We'll wrap the Text Widget in a `StoreConnector` Widget.
+The
+                // `StoreConnector` will find the `Store` from the nearest
+                // `StoreProvider` ancestor, convert it into a String of the
+                // latest count, and pass that String  to the `builder` function
+                // as the `count`.
+                //
+                // Every time the button is tapped, an action is dispatched and
+                // run through the reducer.
+After the reducer updates the state,
+                // the Widget will be automatically rebuilt with the latest
-                new StoreConnector<int, String>(
+                // count.
+No need to manually manage subscriptions or Streams! new StoreConnector<int, String>(
                   converter: (store) => store.state.toString(),
                   builder: (context, count) => new Text(